okawo80085/codeDump/cnn8.1/README.md

 #                      ^this here
 ```

-to re-train it replace or add files in the **data** folder with black and white images of numbers and not numbers with labels in their names, it should look something like this:
+to re-train it replace or add files in the **data/** folder with black and white images of numbers and not numbers with labels in their names, it should look something like this:
 ```
 111.jpg
 22.png